-Active Inference can be seen as a generalisation of predictive processing.
-While predictive processing only explains the agent's perception, Active Inference models both perception and action as inference under the same unifying objective: optimisation of the informational quantity called variational free energy.
+Active Inference (AIF) can be seen as a generalization of predictive processing.
+While predictive processing only explains the agent's perception in terms of inference, AIF models both perception and action as inference under closely related objectives: whereas perception minimizes variational free energy (which sometimes reduces to precision-weighted prediction error), action minimizes expected free energy.

 External Links: